 The question of retention or acceleration is a collaborative effort.
-The ultimate decision for both of these special cases will rest with the Assistant Executive Director of the school.
+The ultimate decision for both of these special cases will rest with the Section Director.
 The aforementioned team will be comprised of parents/guardians, faculty, administration, and any other involved EC/MTSS professionals.